manuvarkey/GElectrical/docs/getting_started.md

 (application_toolbar)=
 ![Application Toolbar](assets/images/application_bar.png)

 The items in the application toolbar provides access to application management related functionalities of GElectrical.
-User interface elements indicated by numbered markers in the above figure are described below.
+User interface elements indicated by the numbered markers in the above figure are described below.

 1. Shows a popup widget to open an existing project.
-Recently opened files are shown in the popup widget.
+Recently opened project files are shown in the popup widget.
 Double clicking on the project name opens the selected project.
 If the required project file is not availabe in the selection list, a file browser can be openened by clicking on the `Other Projects...` button.
 2. Create a new project.
 3. Undo (`Ctrl`+`z`)/ Redo (`Ctrl`+`Shift`+`z`) actions performed by the user.
 4. Displays application name and project filename.